-It seems as if everyone is starting to realize the power big data has on decision making and developing a competitive advantage.
+It seems as if everyone is starting to realize the power big data has on decision-making and developing a competitive advantage.
 Well, almost everyone.
 Big data adoption in HR has been slow to catch on.
-According to Deloitte's Global Human Capital Trends 2014 Report, 14 percent of HR departments are using data analytics, whereas 77 percent of operations, 58 percent of sales and 56 percent of marketing organizations are already onboard.
+According to Deloitte, 14 percent of HR departments are using data analytics, whereas 77 percent of operations, 58 percent of sales and 56 percent of marketing organizations are already onboard.

 Plug the Gap

 This big difference gives rise to the question: why is HR slow to adopt big data when there are so many examples of HR organizations using it to help drive their businesses forward?
-As reported by Bill Roberts on SHRM.com, the Defense Acquisition University uses data to determine the most cost effective places to conduct live training.
+According to the Society for Human Resource Management (SHRM), the Defense Acquisition University uses data to determine the most cost effective places to conduct live training.
 Juniper Networks uses data from LinkedIn to monitor skills of former and potential employees.
-Before Fedex acquires an organization, it uses data to add a "people fit" element to the acquisition decision.
+Before FedEx acquires an organization, it uses data to add a "people fit" element to the acquisition decision.

-It is, therefore, incumbent upon CHROs to understand these barriers and install initiatives that overcome them.
-CHROs can implement three specific initiatives to increase big data adoption.
+It is, therefore, incumbent upon HR leaders to understand these barriers and install initiatives that overcome them.
+HR leaders can implement three specific initiatives to increase big data adoption.

 There is often an over-reliance on intuition and experience when making decisions.
-According to the Harvard Business Review, the biggest issue with "trusting your gut" is that people almost never put those instincts to the test.
+According to Harvard Business Review (HBR), the biggest issue with "trusting your gut" is that people almost never put those instincts to the test.
 How can you know if your instincts are correct if you always trust them?
 Trusting something blindly is risky, no matter how much success it has brought.